 Weight is 9.2 lbs

 This is a true Fender classic from the Sexy Seventies when beats were big and so were collars, lapels, shoes and headstocks.
 It is a fat sounding, humbucking Fender in good condition, with balls to burn and tons of tone.
 It has the slinky Fender neck feel and 25.5” scale preferred by many top players.
-Everything is in original condition as on its day of birth, except for the case.
+Everything appears to be in original condition as on its day of birth, except for the case and that one tone pot.

 Comes in an after market black tolex hard case in good condition.